 - they eat at regular times, avoiding drinking two hours before bed

 - Easy to remove clothing can help those with limited mobility or their helpers

 If either you or a loved one are beginning to struggle with reaching the toilet in time, it may be time to look for external aids.
 Families often take on the care of a relative showing signs of decline, however, round-the-clock care can be exhausting and take up a lot of time.
-Companies such as Helping Hands offer live-in or occasional care, and can often provide specialist help in dealing with conditions such as dementia.
+There are organisations that can offer live-in or occasional care, and can often provide specialist help in dealing with conditions such as dementia.
 Look for companies regulated by the Care Quality Commission (CQC) and approved by your local social services.